Importing data to OpenREM¶

 For mammography DICOM images¶

 The facility for extracting dose information from mammography DICOM images has been designed and tested with images created with the GE Senographe DS.
-It has now also been used with the images generated by the following systems:
+It has now been tested in a limited fashion with the images generated by the following systems:

 - GE Senographe Essential